labay11/PlaylistImporter/README.md

 # Issues

-Infinite + one, I've done this because I needed one day and I decided to share it because I think it can be usefull for other people.
+Infinite + one, I've done this because I needed one day and I decided to share it because I think it can be useful for other people.
 Any correction or comment will be very appreciated.

 # License